ugokingsley/jekyll-now/_posts/2017-11-10-Getting Started With Django – Part 2.md

 Creating A Django Application

-let us create our first django application called daetacitystore
+let us create our first django application called djangoapp

--- python manage.py startapp daetacitystore
+		python manage.py startapp djangoapp

-we will continue with an overview of the root folder(inventory) and the django app(daetacitystore) directory
+we will continue with an overview of the root folder(djangoproject) and the django app(djangoapp) directory

 An overview of Django root folder and the django application directory

-1. root folder(inventory)
+1. root folder(djangoproject)

- open the inventory folder with a text editor of your choice, I will be using pycharm.
+ open the djangoproject folder with a text editor of your choice, I will be using pycharm.
     -- below is the directory structure

-    inventory/

-        daetacitystore/
+    		djangoproject/

+        			djangoapp/

        			 db.sqlite3

         			manage.py

-        inventory/
+        			djangoproject/

           				 __init__.py

           				 settings.py

            				 urls.py

            				wsgi.py

-The “inventory” subfolder: This folder is the actual python package of your project.
+The “djangoproject” subfolder: This folder is the actual python package of your project.
 It contains four files:

 	 __init__.py: Just for python, treat this folder as package.

  	settings.py: As the name indicates, your project settings.

  	urls.py: All links of your project and the function to call them

  	wsgi.py: If you need to deploy your project over WSGI.

 Setting Up Your Project
-Your project is set up in the subfolder inventory/settings.py.
+Your project is set up in the subfolder djangoproject/settings.py.
 Following are some important

 options you might need to set:

---DEBUG = True
+		DEBUG = True

 This option lets you set if your project is in debug mode or not.
 Debug mode lets you get